Hyperparticle/nodulus/README.md

 6. [Dust Particle System](https://forum.unity3d.com/threads/new-simple-dust-particle-system.341921/)

 ## Credits
-Created by Dan Kondratyuk.
+Created, designed, and developed by Dan Kondratyuk.
+Please give credit to this project if you use it elsewhere.
 Open sourced under the [MIT license](LICENSE.md). :heart: